Tutorial on amortized optimization: Policy learning for control and reinforcement learning

 or 2) the KL distance

 where $\gQ(x, \cdot)\propto \exp\left\{Q(x, \cdot)/\alpha\right\}$ is a $Q$-distribution induced by the $Q$ values that is inversely scaled by $\alpha\in\R_+$.
 The policy $\pi$ is usually represented as the parameters of a distribution and thus $\Pi$ becomes the space of these parameters.
-In most cases we take $\pi$ to be a Gaussian $\gN(\mu, \Sigma)$ with a diagonal covariance $\Sigma$ and thus we thus we can turn \cref{eq:Q-opt-sto-exp,eq:Q-opt-sto-kl} into unconstrained continuous optimization problems of the form \cref{eq:opt} by projecting onto the Gaussian parameters.
-We will see that stochastic value gradient methods such as \citet{heess2015learning} often amortize \cref{eq:Q-opt-sto-exp}, while \citet{levine2013guided,haarnoja2018soft} propose methods that build on \cref{eq:Q-opt-sto-kl}, often adding additional softening and entropic terms to encourage the policy and value estimate to explore more and not converge too rapidly to a suboptimal minima.
-Lastly, we note again that the smoothing that the policy performs in \cref{eq:Q-opt-sto-exp} is nearly identical to the objective smoothing considered in \cref{sec:smooth}, except in that setting the variance of the smoother remains fixed.
+In most cases, $\pi$ is a Gaussian $\gN(\mu, \Sigma)$ with a diagonal covariance $\Sigma$ and thus \cref{eq:Q-opt-sto-exp,eq:Q-opt-sto-kl} can be turned into unconstrained continuous optimization problems of the form \cref{eq:opt} by projecting onto the Gaussian parameters.
+Stochastic value gradient methods such as \citet{heess2015learning} often amortize \cref{eq:Q-opt-sto-exp}, while \citet{levine2013guided,haarnoja2018soft} propose methods that build on \cref{eq:Q-opt-sto-kl}, often adding additional softening and entropic terms to encourage the policy and value estimate to explore more and not converge too rapidly to a suboptimal minima.
+One last note is that the smoothing that the policy performs in \cref{eq:Q-opt-sto-exp} is nearly identical to the objective smoothing considered in \cref{sec:smooth}, except in that setting the variance of the smoother remains fixed.

-\textbf{Connecting stochastic control back to deterministic control.} We show that taking stochastic policies to be Dirac delta distributions in \cref{eq:Q-opt-sto-exp,eq:Q-opt-sto-kl} recovers the solutions to the deterministic control problem in \cref{eq:Q-opt}.
-Taking a larger classes of policy distributions, such as Gaussians, can then be interpreted as smoothing the $Q$ values to avoid 1) falling into poor local optima and 2) instable regions where only a few actions have high value, but the rest have poor values.
+\textbf{Connecting stochastic control back to deterministic control.} This portion shows that taking stochastic policies to be Dirac delta distributions in \cref{eq:Q-opt-sto-exp,eq:Q-opt-sto-kl} recovers the solutions to the deterministic control problem in \cref{eq:Q-opt}.
+Taking a larger classes of policy distributions, such as Gaussians, can then be interpreted as smoothing the $Q$ values to avoid 1) falling into poor local optima and 2) unstable regions where only a few actions have high value, but the rest have poor values.
 For the following, let $\delta_u(\cdot)$ be Dirac delta distribution with a parameter $u\in\R^n$ indicating the location of the mass.

 \begin{proposition} Let $\pi$ be a Dirac delta distribution $\delta_u(\cdot)$.
 Then the solution $\pi^\star(x)$ to the expected $Q$ problem in \cref{eq:Q-opt-sto-exp} is the solution to the deterministic max-$Q$ problem in \cref{eq:Q-opt}. \end{proposition}